pcichowicz/HPLC/doc/Using-HPLC.md

 ## Manual to Automated

-There are many softwares that are capable of creating simple graphs and analysis, however they are often limited with customizatiom.
-This is where this package and many others available can be advantageous and be modified/changedto suit the desired needs.
+There are many software tools capable of creating simple graphs and performing basic analysis; however, they are often limited in terms of customization.
+This is where this package—and many others like it—becomes advantageous, as it can be modified and extended to suit specific needs.

 How  `HPLC` works